KavinduAmalka/LiquorShop_New/SECURITY_IMPLEMENTATION_SUMMARY.md

 - **A05 - Security Misconfiguration**: Fully implemented with environment-aware security headers
 - **A06 - Vulnerable Components**: Fully implemented with automated monitoring
 - **A09 - Security Logging**: Fully implemented with comprehensive event tracking
+- **A10 - SSRF Protection**: Fully implemented with domain whitelisting and attack prevention

 ### 🔍 Security Testing Commands
 ```powershell